maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 ### Binary value gossip

-In our proposal, the binary values we aim to "BV-broadcast" are already communicated between all nodes through gossip.
+In our proposal, the binary values we aim to "BV-gossip" are already communicated between all nodes through gossip.
 This means we can modify the algorithm to avoid paying the additional communication cost that we don't need.

 This is how we define the binary value gossip algorithm.